thuiar/TEXTOIR-DEMO/README.md

 # TEXTOIR: An Integrated and Visualized Platform for Text Open Intent Recognition

-## Introduction

-**TEXOIR** is the first integrated and visualized platform for text Open Intent Recognition. **This repo is based on the [TEXTOIR toolkit](https://github.com/thuiar/TEXTOIR)**.
-It contains a pipeline framework to perform [open intent detection](./open_intent_detection) and [open_intent_discovery](./open_intent_discovery) simultaneously.
-It also consists of a [visualization system](./frontend) to demonstrate the whole process of the two sub-modules and the pipeline framework.
-More information can be seen on our [ACL 2021 demo paper](https://aclanthology.org/2021.acl-demo.20.pdf).
+**TEXOIR** is the first integrated and visualized platform for text Open Intent Recognition.
+It contains a pipeline framework to perform open intent detectio and open_intent_discovery simultaneously.
+It also consists of a visualization system to demonstrate the whole process of the two sub-modules and the pipeline framework. **We also release the toolkit (continue updating) in the repo [TEXTOIR](https://github.com/thuiar/TEXTOIR)**.

-If you are interested in this work, and want to use the codes in this repo, please **star** and **fork** this repo, and cite the following paper:
+If you are interested in this work, and want to use the codes in this repo, please **star** and **fork** this repo, and cite our [ACL 2021 demo paper](https://aclanthology.org/2021.acl-demo.20.pdf):
 ```
 @inproceedings{zhang-etal-2021-textoir,
     title = "{TEXTOIR}: An Integrated and Visualized Platform for Text Open Intent Recognition",